 |Medical Causes||Environmental Causes||Lifestyle Choices|

-- Infections interfere with sperm production or sperm health and can cause permanent testicular damage as well.
+- Infections – This interferes with sperm production or sperm health and can cause permanent testicular damage as well.
 Infections like epididymitis (inflammation of the epididymis), orchitis (inflammation of the testicles) can reduce sperm count in semen.
 Even sexually transmitted disease can cause low sperm count.

 - Tumours – Surgery, radiation or chemotherapy to treat tumours can lower sperm count.